GrantBirki/errbot/README.md

 ## About 💡

-This project uses [errbot](https://github.com/errbotio/errbot) and [Docker](https://www.docker.com/) to quickly launch your own chatbot in a container which is highly extensible!
+This project uses [errbot](https://github.com/errbotio/errbot) (hence the name) and [Docker](https://www.docker.com/) to quickly launch your own chatbot in a container which is highly extensible!
 Use this dockerized version of Errbot to self-host your very own chatbot for popular services like Slack / Discord.
 Anything you can write Python 🐍 code to do, you can do with Errbot!

+There are two ways you can use this bot:

+1. Invite the bot to your own Discord server - You can even contribute to this repo to add your own commands!
+2. Self-host the bot yourself to build upon it

 > Check out [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad) if you don't want all the bells and whistles of this project.